-While you may be just casually scanning the web and reading things that interest you about Zambia, some of you have a more serious interest and you probably fall into one of these groups:
+While you may be just casually scanning the web and reading things that interest you about the NWP of Zambia, some of you have a more serious interest and you probably fall into one of these groups:

-1) old secondary students of mine and like me are now old men(!) or more likely are children and grandchildren of those students;
+1) Old secondary students of mine, who like me are now old men(!), or more likely children and grandchildren of those students;

-3) scholars world-wide with a focus on south-central Africa, or Zambia and/or the NWP.
-Unlike a regular book, which when published cannot be changed or commented on for others, this website (including the e-book) is meant to be a “living,” dynamic work that allows you to suggest useful ideas and materials.
+Unlike a regular book, which when published cannot be changed or commented on for others, this website (including the e-book) is intended to be a “living,” dynamic work.

 To start off, I have added a photograph of Thomas Samungole (who knew both schools well) in the 1963-1968 period.
 This photograph was sent in late March 2014 by one of Mr. Samungole’s sons.